 By Hardik Rajgor Feb.
 14, 2019

 With a little bit of help from global warming and us screwing up the environment, the temperatures in Mumbai have dropped significantly.
-It was 13 degree Celsius in certain parts of the city on Friday morning.
+It was 19 degree Celsius in certain parts of the city on Thursday.
 Now that is legit winter, isn’t it?

 Mumbai, for the rest of India, has only two seasons – the scorching summer and the manic monsoon.
 The Mumbai winter is like Sohail in the Khan-daan, the third sibling no one is willing to admit exists.
 If you tell someone who is not from the city that it is winter in Mumbai, they look at you the same way your money-making friend looks at you when you tell him Android is better than Apple – with utter disbelief.